wandb/weave/README.md

 ---

-Hello 👋 and welcome to Weave!
+Hello from the outside (of the organization) 👋 and welcome to Weave!

 Weave, developed by the team at Weights and Biases, is a new open-source toolkit designed for performant, interactive data exploration.
 Our mission is to equip Machine Learning practitioners with the best tools to turn data into insights quickly and easily.